Defunctionalize/schemagic/README.rst

 #.
 Regarding the above example, there are alternate ways of describing the input to fib().
 We could have said "input_schema=int", which would imply that the POST request payload should be an int, unwrapped.
    the notation used in the example requires the POST request to provide its data via keyword.

+..
+[1] Please note: this description is adapted from the excellently phrased introduction to the `prismatic/schema <https://github.com/plumatic/schema>`_ clojure library this project was based on